zain-b/Gigg/README.md

 My approach to this report is to outline the main features/achievements of the project whilst also documenting how they have been achieved.
 Links to relevant code files are provided throughout the README.
 Code snippets are also provided where appropriate.

+> **Note**: Due to time-contraints there are some areas of the app that are not as optimal as they could be.
+I also skipped some features with trivial logic or very similar logic to other features already implemented (e.g. updating already posted things, deleting posts, pagination etc).
+This is to give more time to work on a wider range of the objectives of the assignment.
+>
+> Also as a result of time-constraints, the code is also missing comments.
+However, this documentation/report is intended to explain most aspects of the application.
+The commenting/documentation of the code directly would likely be a repeat of this documentation.

 ---
 ### Gigg in action